LIHPC-Computational-Geometry/scotch-rs/README.md

 ## Building

+Prerequisites:

+- Scotch
+- clang v3.9 or above

 Bindings to Scotch are made on the fly.
-You'll need Scotch's header files and shared libraries in order to build these bindings.
-If those are in non-standard locations, please use the following commands:
+If Scotch is installed in a non-standard location, please use the following commands:

     export SCOTCHDIR=path/to/your/scotch/installation
     export CPATH="$SCOTCHDIR/include"